 Pumpkin Fluff Dip Tips and Variations:

-- We recommend using a stand mixer or hand mixer to mix everything together.
+- We recommend using a stand mixer or hand mixer to mix this perfect fall dessert together.
 Using a whisk by hand just won’t mix and incorporate everything together well enough.

 - Some of our favorite Mason Jars and other jars to use to serve this delicious party dip can be found easily on Amazon.